 Maybe you fed your pup some shrimp before checking out this article, or maybe you are doing your due diligence before offering Fido one of these savory crustaceans.
-Shrimps are not only full of meaty protein goodness, but they are also tasty and full of nutrients and health benefits for your pooch.
+Shrimps are not only full of meaty protein goodness, but they are also tasty and full of nutrients.
 So can you feed your dog shrimp, and what happens if you do?

 Shrimp offers dogs protein and plenty of vitamins and minerals that help him achieve a healthy oxidative state.
 Because it’s nutrient-dense, it can be used in limited quantities on a regular basis in most adult dogs’ diets.
-Because it is low in fat and carbohydrates it makes a perfect alternative to commercial dog treats, and at only 7 calories per Shrimp, it is perfect for those chunkier dogs who find themselves on a diet.
+Because it is low in fat and carbohydrates, it makes a perfect alternative to commercial dog treats.
+With only 7 calories per shrimp, it is perfect for those chunkier dogs who find themselves on a diet.

 This means that shrimp can be a great source of low-calorie protein for just about every dog.
-Obviously smaller dogs have lower nutritional needs than larger dogs, so you’ll want to feed your dog appropriately according to their size.
-It’s hard for dogs to get the nutrients they need on dry kibble alone, so feeding them raw natural foods like shrimp for protein, and feeding them fruit like pineapple for carbohydrates is a good idea.
+Obviously, smaller dogs have lower nutritional needs than larger dogs.
+You’ll want to feed your dog appropriately according to their size.
+It’s hard for dogs to get the nutrients they need on dry kibble alone, so feeding them raw natural foods like shrimp for protein and feeding them fruit like pineapple for carbohydrates is a good idea.

-While you can feed your pooch most raw meats, shrimp is a little different.
+While you can feed your pup most raw meats, seafood is a little different.
 When served raw and uncooked, shrimp contains harmful bacteria that may have a negative impact on your dog’s digestive system.
 For this reason, we’d recommend that you only feed your dog shrimp that’s been cooked.

-If you are cooking Shrimp for a curry or in something saucy, then be sure to cook his Shrimp separately as he shouldn’t be given any spicy or seasoned Shrimp.
-So fresh, plain, cooked Shrimp is the only type that we would recommend you feed your pup.
+If you are cooking shrimp for a curry or in something saucy, then be sure to cook it separately as he shouldn’t be given any spicy or seasoned shrimp.
+So fresh, plain, cooked shrimp is the only type that we would recommend you feed your pup.

 What Parts Can They Eat?

-Just like us humans, dogs should only eat the fleshy muscular tails, so be sure to remove the head and the shell, as they are sharp and can irritate his digestive tract and can sometimes cause choking.
+Just like us humans, dogs should only eat the fleshy muscular tails.
+Be sure to remove the head and the shell.
+These parts are sharp and can irritate his digestive tract and can sometimes cause choking.

-Once you are left with the fleshy tail, ensure that you cook the Shrimp according to the package instructions, and check that it is thoroughly cooked through until it is pink in color, and slightly opaque.
+Once you are left with the fleshy tail, ensure that you cook it thoroughly.
+Check that it is completely cooked through until it is pink in color and slightly opaque.

 How Much Shrimp Can Dogs Eat?

-Half a cup of Shrimp every week is suitable for most dogs, but alter this slightly according to his weight.
-Whilst Shrimp is low in fats and calories, it is high in cholesterol, so be sure to only feed your pooch Shrimp as an occasional treat rather than in every meal.
+Half a cup of shrimp every week is suitable for most dogs.
+You can alter this slightly according to your dog’s weight.
+While shrimp is low in fats and calories, it is high in cholesterol.
+It’s best to be served as an occasional treat rather than in every meal.

-Thankfully, and without getting too technical here, the cholesterol found in Shrimp is the healthier cholesterol that can be quite beneficial for his cardiac system, which is another reason why Shrimp should be enjoyed in moderation.
+Thankfully, and without getting too technical here, the cholesterol found in shrimp is the healthier version of cholesterol.
+This can be quite beneficial for his cardiac system.
+This is another reason why shrimp can be enjoyed in moderation.

-Just like most shellfish, it is full of Omega 3 fatty acids, which is also good for the cardiac system, as well as promoting a healthy skin and coat.
-It also includes a variety of nutrients such as Astaxanthin, Selenium, Copper, Zinc, and vitamins B6, A and E, albeit in small amounts.
-In addition to these, and the above protein and energy benefits, the main nutrients found in Shrimp include:
+Just like most shellfish, it is full of Omega 3 fatty acids, which are also good for the cardiac system, as well as promoting healthy skin and coat.
+It also includes a variety of nutrients such as Astaxanthin, Selenium, Copper, Zinc, and vitamins B6, A, and E, albeit in small amounts.
+In addition to these and the above protein and energy benefits, the main nutrients found in shrimp include:

-Vitamin B12: Vitamin B12 plays an important role in a dog’s gastrointestinal health, as well as metabolic functions.
-It also helps to keep his blood cells healthy, which of course assists in day to day wellbeing and gives him the energy he needs.
-A lack of this vitamin results in fatigue, loss of appetite and weight loss, so it is important to ensure that he gets his daily intake of vitamin B12.
+Vitamin B12 plays an important role in a dog’s gastrointestinal health, as well as metabolic functions.
+It also helps to keep his blood cells healthy, which of course, assists in day-to-day well-being and gives him the energy he needs.
+A lack of this vitamin results in fatigue, loss of appetite, and weight loss, so it is important to ensure that he gets his daily intake of vitamin B12.

-Phosphorus: Phosphorus is a mineral that is similar to it’s more famous cousin, calcium, and it helps to maintain strong and healthy bones and teeth.
+Phosphorus is a mineral that is similar to its more famous cousin, calcium, and it helps to maintain strong and healthy bones and teeth.
 But it is also important for the absorption and functioning of the other B vitamins listed above.
-It also helps kidneys function healthily and it can even keep rickets at bay.
+It also helps kidneys function healthily, and it can even keep rickets at bay.

 Possible Side Effects

-Some side effects could include diarrhea, vomiting and excessive flatulence, so if you notice any of these symptoms be sure not to feed him any more Shrimp.
-Other side effects include scratching, skin hot spots and ear infections, and it will soon be clear that Shrimp is not the snack for him.
+Some side effects could include diarrhea, vomiting, and excessive flatulence.
+If you notice any of these symptoms, be sure not to feed him any additional shrimp.
+Other side effects include scratching, skin hot spots, and ear infections.
+If you see any of these signs, it should be clear that shrimp is not the best snack for your pup.

-More serious side effects include anaphylactic shock which can be deadly, so if you notice any symptoms such as hives, a swollen face or muzzle, excessive drooling or red-hot skin, then take him to the Veterinarian immediately.
-Whilst this is a very uncommon side effect, this is more likely to occur if he eats Shrimp that is either raw or not cooked properly.
+More serious side effects include anaphylactic shock, which can be deadly.
+If you notice any symptoms such as hives, a swollen face or muzzle, excessive drooling, or red-hot skin, then take him to the Veterinarian immediately.
+This is a very uncommon side effect.
+However, it’s more likely to occur if he eats shrimp that is either raw or not cooked properly.

 Frequently Asked Questions